 When turned on, the display receives constant updates from the smart meter regarding the household energy usage, allowing users to note when they use a lot of energy and try to cut down.
-Smart meter users do not need to enter meter readings as it is all done automatically.
+With a smart meter, EDF will receive your meter readings automatically.

 Every in-home display functions slightly differently.
 EDF uses the Chameleon 3 and Geo Trio displays, at the time of writing this.
 You can find a complete user guide for both these, as well as for older in-home displays the supplier has used in the past, on the EDF Energy website.